Thinking of selling your property?

 · Fees and charges related to obtaining a mortgage

 · Building, pest and strata inspections fee

 · Council rates and strata fees

 Stamp duty is a charge which is applied by state governments in Australia and is in relation to the transfer of land or property.
 The State Government charges may vary depending on the purpose od the property purchased.

 After the contracts have been exchanged, a provision called the cooling-off period allows the buyer to have a change of heart and cancel the contract.
 During this period, the seller is forbidden from selling the property to another buyer.
 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.

 For further information about how we can assist you sell or purchase your property, please feel free to reach out to one of our expert sales agents.

-The content of this web site is provided for information purposes only and while reasonable care is taken in its preparation, Midland Investment Group does not guarantee or warrant the accuracy, reliability, completeness or currency of the information on this site or its usefulness in achieving any purpose.
+The content of this web site is provided for information purposes only and while reasonable care is taken in its preparation, Midland Realty group does not guarantee or warrant the accuracy, reliability, completeness or currency of the information on this site or its usefulness in achieving any purpose.